 Our Funds Availability Policy governs the time between when you make a deposit and when you may use the funds.

 Cash deposits made at our ATM are available for immediate withdrawal.
-Cash deposits and some check deposits made before 10:00 PM local time, as well as ATM transfers made before 3:00 PM eastern time, are available to pay checks and purchases that post to your account that night.
-These checks include Citizens Bank checks and Federal Government Checks.
+Cash deposits and some check deposits made before 10:00 PM local time are available to pay checks and purchases that post to your account that night.
+These checks include Citizens Bank checks and Federal Government checks.
 Non-Citizens Bank checks are available the next business day.
-All cash and checks deposited at our ATM after 10:00 PM local time, as well as ATM transfers after 3:00 PM eastern time, are considered deposited on the next business day.
+All cash and checks deposited at our ATMs after 10:00 PM local time are considered deposited on the next business day.

 For example: Ted deposits a non-Citizens Bank check at an ATM on Monday at 10:30 PM.
 The deposit is considered made on Tuesday and is available on Wednesday.

 A Citizens Bank check is a check written from the account of a Citizens Bank customer.
 A non-Citizens Bank check is a check written from the account of a customer at another bank.

 Direct deposits will initially display on the Account History page of Online Banking when they come in to your account during the day.
 That evening, once the transaction is posted to your account the name is updated to show the respective payer of the transaction (for example: Acme Co.
 Payroll).

 At Citizens you can bank every day of the week; however certain activities, like deposits, are only processed on business days.
 A business day is any day other than a Saturday, Sunday or legal holiday (if the holiday falls on a weekend, the holiday is considered to be the following Monday).